How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 As the design progresses, we:

-• Tighten the estimate as drawings develop, while documenting value management options that preserve design intent
+• Tighten the estimate as drawings are developed, while documenting value-management options that preserve design intent.

 • Coordinate performance requirements (including HVAC and ERV space needs and chases)

-Throughout, we support transparent collaboration through project-specific communication protocols and a shared project portal, so decisions and documentation stay organized and accessible for the full team.
+Throughout, we support transparent collaboration through project-specific communication methods and a shared project portal, ensuring that decisions and documentation remain organized and accessible to the full team.

 Why this matters in Victoria BC and across Vancouver Island